 Social Media Accounts and More

 Employers most often use criminal background checks.
 FL has strict laws about how they can be used for employment.
-For example, the state prohibits government agencies from not hiring someone or licensing them based on a conviction in their background check.
+For example, the state prohibits government agencies from not hiring someone or licensing them based on a conviction in their background report.
 The only exception to this rule is felonies and first-degree misdemeanors.
 The state encourages companies to use background checks during the hiring process to protect themselves against “negligent hiring” laws.
 Employers are subject to federal regulations regarding background checks used during the hiring process.
 The two laws are The Fair Credit Reporting Act (FCRA) and Title VII of the Civil Rights Act of 1964.

 The state is a point of contact for gun dealers in the state, and before selling any firearms, they must contact the Florida Department of Law Enforcement (FDLE) to perform a complete background check.
 It is illegal to sell guns to anyone with a felony, mental illness or someone convicted of domestic abuse.
 Additionally, according to the extreme risk protection order law, local law enforcement has the power to label someone a danger or threat to others and prevent them from purchasing any guns.
 Local police can confiscate someone’s firearms on this premise as well.
 Private gun sales are not subject to background checks.